Bob Brown (ice hockey)

-Robert "Bob" Brown (born December 18, 1950) is a Canadian former professional ice hockey player who played in the World Hockey Association (WHA).
+Robert Brown (born December 18, 1950) is a Canadian former professional ice hockey player who played in the World Hockey Association (WHA).
 He played parts of two WHA seasons for the Philadelphia Blazers, New York Raiders, New York Golden Blades and Jersey Knights.
 Brown was drafted in the sixth round of the 1970 NHL Amateur Draft by the Montreal Canadiens.

 As a youth, Brown played in the 1963 Quebec International Pee-Wee Hockey Tournament with the Scarboro Lions minor ice hockey team.